You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - a creative and professional writing major with one of the literature-based second majors or minors to prepare you for a career in publishing

-- majors in creative and professional writing; dance studies; drama; film; television and screen; or music can be followed with a graduate-entry teacher education course, which enables you to become a qualified teacher (check entry requirements for specific teaching areas)
+- majors in dance studies; drama; film; television and screen; or music can be followed with a graduate-entry teacher education course, which enables you to become a qualified teacher (check entry requirements for specific teaching areas)

-- study pathways that prepare you for further study including honours.
+- study pathways that prepare you for further study including honours and masters.

 Design your own degree